Sarah-Lagattuta/Bat-Counting-YOLOv11-SORT/README.md

 # Introduction to the Existing Pipeline

 This document describes the workflow to run one of the YOLO11 models (trained with data from the NSF Center for Pandemic Insights) and track and count bats with SORT.
-This workflow was originally developed for HPC (High Performance Cluster) use (SLURM).
-You can run everything locally using Pixi, but A SLURM batch script (`configs/track_array.sh`) is included if you want to use HPC.
+This workflow is presently developed for being run with an HPC (High Performance Cluster), but can also be locally run using Pixi.

 ---